pwiddy/find-close-meteoritees/README.md

 # find-close-meteoritees
-A demo project that uses Python NASA data to find meteor landing sites
+A demo project that uses Python NASA data to find meteor landing sites.

 ## Running
 This project requires Python 3 and the requests package.